Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Abstract

 \section{Abstract}

 We demonstrate an all-optical single beam pulsed atomic magnetometer assisted by laser mode-hopping in a distributed Bragg reflector (DBR) laser.
-We implement a temporal sequence of the laser current; sinusoidal current modulation including the laser mode-hop current for synchronous optical pumping and the following constant current for paramagnetic Faraday rotation measurements to probe the free induction decay (FID) of transverse $^{87}$Rb spin polarization.
-Repetitive sudden frequency shifts of 20 GHz around the pressure-broadened $^{87}$Rb spectra originating from laser mode-hopping enables discontinuous optical pumping modulation with a large depth which enhances transverse spin polarization.
-We achieve a sensitivity of 3.77 pT/Hz$^{1/2}$ in a magnetic field of 14 $\mu$T, limited by the performance of the frequency counter.
-The Cramer-Rao lower bound (CRLB) of the sensitivity due to the non-magnetic noise such as photon shot-noise is 191 fT/Hz$^{1/2}$.
-Our approach based on laser mode-hopping can be applied to miniaturization of all-optical atomic magnetometers with sub-pT/Hz$^{1/2}$ sensitivities.
+We implement a temporal sequence of the laser current, with sinusoidal current modulation including the laser mode-hop current for synchronous optical pumping, and a following constant current for paramagnetic Faraday rotation measurements, to probe the free induction decay (FID) of transverse $^{87}$Rb spin polarization.
+Repetitive sudden frequency shifts of 20 GHz around the pressure-broadened $^{87}$Rb spectra, originating from laser mode-hopping, enable discontinuous optical pumping modulation with a large depth, which enhances transverse spin polarization.
+We achieved a sensitivity of 0.6 pT/Hz$^{1/2}$ in a magnetic field of 27 $\mu$T, mainly limited by the photon-shot-noise and the magnetic field noise induced by the current noise in the current supply for driving the bias magnetic field coil.
+The Cramer-Rao lower bound (CRLB) of the sensitivity due to the non-magnetic noise such as photon shot-noise is 131 fT/Hz$^{1/2}$.
+Our approach based on laser mode-hopping can be applied for the miniaturization of all-optical atomic magnetometers with sub-pT/Hz$^{1/2}$ sensitivities.